aazaff/teachPaleobiology/LabExercise10.md

 Do you feel that your reviewer did an adequate and thorough job in their review?
 How could they have improved their review?

 #### Question 5
-Compared to the projects that you reviewed, and considering your reviewers' assesment of your proposal, do you believe that your project should be funded?
-Why or why not?

-#### Question 6
 In general, what steps will you now take to improve your proposal?